-- 4 Clean the temporary volume's contents using an appropriate utility such as fsck for non-VxVM file systems and log replay for databases.
-Because VxVM calls VxFS and places VxFS file systems in a constant state immediately before taking a snapshot, it is not usually necessary to run fsck on a VxFS file system on the temporary volume.
-If a VxFS file system contains a database, it will still be necessary to perform database log replay. - 5 If you require a backup of the data in the snapshot, use an appropriate utility or operating system command to copy the contents of the snapshot to tape, or to some other backup medium. - 6 When the backup is complete, you have the following choices for what to do with the snapshot volume: - Reattach some or all of the plexes of the snapshot volume with the original volume.
+- 5 If you require a backup of the data in the snapshot, use an appropriate utility or operating system command to copy the contents of the snapshot to tape, or to some other backup medium. - 6 When the backup is complete, you have the following choices for what to do with the snapshot volume: - Reattach some or all of the plexes of the snapshot volume with the original volume.

-See "Reattaching a snapshot volume" on page 385.
+See "Reattaching a snapshot volume" on page 365.

-- If FastResync was enabled on the volume before the snapshot was taken, this speeds resynchronization of the snapshot plexes before the backup cycle starts again at step 3. - Dissociate the snapshot volume entirely from the original volume See "Dissociating a snapshot volume" on page 386. - This may be useful if you want to use the copy for other purposes such as testing or report generation.
+- If FastResync was enabled on the volume before the snapshot was taken, this speeds resynchronization of the snapshot plexes before the backup cycle starts again at step 3. - Dissociate the snapshot volume entirely from the original volume See "Dissociating a snapshot volume" on page 366. - This may be useful if you want to use the copy for other purposes such as testing or report generation.